-- Taking responsibility for yourself also includes the ability to recognise if the environment or person you approached is not a good match for you.
+- Taking responsibility for yourself also includes the ability to recognize if the environment or person you approached is not a good match for you.
 It is always ok to come to the conclusion that you should not tie together (today or ever) after discussing and negotiating.

-- Remember that any information you choose to withhold before, during or after a scene might compromise yours and your partners safety.
+- Remember that any information you choose to withhold before, during or after a scene might compromise yours and your partner's safety.

 - Riggers are responsible for the health and safety of their partners and themselves, and bottoms too are responsible for themselves and communicating with full disclosure to their partners about their needs and limits during a scene.

 - Establishing personal and mutual responsibility for a negative experience and/or any unintentional violation can be an extremely challenging process in a state of shock or trauma.
 You might need to seek support and advice from friends and/or experienced professionals to navigate a recovery and/or accountability process.

 - There is a huge spectrum of consent violations, from personal space invasions to rape and assault.
 Despite the varying degrees of perceived "severity" throughout the spectrum of consent violation, all consent violations are serious matters.

 - In case of negative feelings after a scene, try to make a clear distinction between regretting to have accepted something and feeling you have been coerced, forced or manipulated into accepting something.